OgiAnd/Hands-On-Data-Science-for-Marketing-Book-Examples/README.md

 # Hands on Data Science for Marketing
 #### Worked through numerous examples for different use cases in marketing throughout this book.
+Update coming soon!